Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: Systematic uncertainties

 \begin{itemize} \item instrumental effects: uncertainty in tracking efficiency and resolution; \item unfolding: uncertainty due to choice of regularization, prior, and algorithm; \item uncorrelated background yield, \AuAu\ collisions: uncertainty in boundary of normalization region for measuring \fME; \item \gammadir\ purity: uncertainty in measured value of \Rpurity\ (Eq.~\ref{Eq:Rpurity}); \item fragmentation model: variation in choice of Monte-Carlo model used to calculate the response matrix and jet-matching efficiency. \end{itemize}

 For each source of uncertainty, alternative unfolding solutions are generated by varying the corresponding parameter or algorithm.
 The variation with the largest relative difference to the baseline solution is assigned as the systematic uncertainty for that source.
-Variants whose unfolding does not converge or which produces anomalously large $\chi^{2}/\text{NDF}$ between the back-folded solution and the raw data are excluded.
+Variants are excluded if unfolding does not converge or if there is anomalously large $\chi^{2}/\text{NDF}$ between the back-folded solution and the raw data.